Sunny Ozell: Musical style and influence

 Ozell cites Gillian Welch and David Rawlings as influences, for their "simplicity and their total lack of pretension", but also American jazz singer Cassandra Wilson, in particular her 1993 album Blue Light ‘til Dawn.
 She is also inspired by soul music that is not limited in any way to the traditional definition of the genre (i.e. Motown or Stax Records).

 Personal life

-Ozell is married to English actor Patrick Stewart.
+Ozell is married to English actor Sir Patrick Stewart.
 They met in 2008 at Franny's restaurant in New York where Ozell was working as a waitress while Stewart was performing in Macbeth at the nearby Brooklyn Academy of Music.

 In March 2013, it was reported that Stewart and Ozell were engaged and they married on September 7, 2013, beside Lake Tahoe in Nevada with actor Ian McKellen officiating at the wedding ceremony.
-In marriage to Stewart, she has two stepchildren.
+Through her marriage to Stewart she has two stepchildren.